HugoNjb/autoERP/README.md

 Script order and details:

 1) Filter_epoching.m ----
-   This script filters, implements .mrk and epochs .bdf or .set You can create and save your epoching parameters in a .mat file to re-load it in a future use of this script.
+This script filters, implements .mrk and epochs .bdf or .set.
+You can create and save your epoching parameters in a .mat file to re-load it in a future use of this script.

 Filtering pipeling:
 1. Re-reference